Cenchrus ciliaris

 Cenchrus ciliaris (buffel-grass or African foxtail grass; syn.
 Pennisetum ciliare (L.) Link) is a species of grass native to most of Africa, southern Asia (east to India), southern Iran, and the extreme south of Europe (Sicily).
-Other names by which this grass is known include dhaman grass, anjan grass, koluk katai and buffelgrass.
+Other names by which this grass is known include dhaman grass, anjan grass and koluk katai.

 Description

 African foxtail grass is a perennial grass growing to 20 to 120 cm tall.
 The leaves are linear, 3 to 25 cm long and 4 to 10 mm wide.
 The flowers are produced in a panicle 2 to 14 cm long and 1 to 2.6 cm wide.

 Distribution

 African foxtail grass is native to tropical Africa, the Mediterranean region and the hotter and drier parts of Asia.
 It is a deep-rooted grass, tolerates drought, and will grow at altitudes of up to 2000 m.
 It is considered a good forage grass in Africa.
 It prefers light soils with a high phosphorus content.
+As a key species for pastoralism, Cenchrus ciliaris is projected, in one simulation, to expand its overall range in East Africa under a high-emission scenario (RCP 8.5) in the future.

 It is also sown in Queensland, Australia and elsewhere for grazing, hay and silage.
 It was introduced to the Sonoran Desert for erosion control and to feed livestock.
 In the Mexican part of the Sonoran Desert, it is still being planted and irrigated for livestock grazing.
 Cenchrus ciliaris has become naturalised and often an invasive species in Australia, the southwestern United States, Hawaii, Mexico, Central America, South America, and Macaronesia.